General (scope, time limits)

 The appeal at the border is the same as in the regular procedure, except for the much shorter time limits that need to be respected.
 The time period within which any appeal against a decision refusing international protection must be lodged to the CALL while in border detention (including for families in an open housing unit) is only 10 days, or even 5 days in some cases, such as a second or further order to leave the territory, instead of 30 calendar days in the regular procedure.[18]

-Due to this short deadline, asylum seekers may face severe obstacles in appealing negative decisions.
-The Immigration Office only notifies of a “decision of refoulement” after the CGRS has taken a negative decision on the application.
+Due to this short deadline, asylum applicants may face severe obstacles in appealing negative decisions.
+The Immigration Office only notifies of a ‘decision of refoulement’ after the CGRS has taken a negative decision on the application.

 Legal assistance

 In principle, the same system described under the regular procedure applies to appointing a Pro-Deo lawyer.
 However, most bureaus of legal assistance assign junior trainee lawyers for these types of cases, which means that lawyers who do not have adequate experience handle, on some occasions, highly technical cases.
-The contact between asylum seekers and their assigned lawyers is usually very complicated.
-Lawyers are often not present at the personal interview because asylum seekers cannot get in touch with them prior to the interview, and lawyers tend not to visit them before the interview to prepare their clients.
+The contact between asylum applicants and their assigned lawyers is usually very complicated.
+Lawyers are often not present at the personal interview because asylum applicants cannot get in touch with them prior to the interview, and lawyers tend not to visit them before the interview to prepare their clients.
 When the CGRS issues a negative first-instance decision, it is not always easy to contact the lawyer over the phone or in-person to discuss the reasons given in the decision.
-Often the lawyer decides that there are no arguments/grounds to lodge an appeal with the CALL and advises the asylum seeker not to appeal without explaining why.
-Some bureaus of legal assistance have or intend to create pools and lists of specialised alien law lawyers to be exclusively assigned in this type of case.
-Still, the necessary control and training to effectively guarantee quality legal assistance seems lacking[18] (see also: Legal assistance for review of detention).
+Often the lawyer decides that there are no arguments/grounds to lodge an appeal with the CALL and advises the asylum applicant not to appeal without explaining why.[20]
+Some bureaus of legal assistance have created or intend to create pools and lists of specialised lawyers to be exclusively assigned in this type of cases.
+Still, the necessary control and training to effectively guarantee quality legal assistance seems lacking[21] (See also: Legal assistance for review of detention).

 [2] Articles 50-ter and 50 Aliens Act.